mcgroarty/sl-chat-merge/DESIGN.md

   - Never actually writes files or creates directories
   - Useful for previewing sync operations before executing them

-Additional filtering can be provided as positional arguments to process only files matching specific patterns (case-insensitive match on file paths).
+Additional filtering can be provided as positional arguments to process only files matching specific patterns (case-insensitive substring match on file paths).

 ### Processing Flow

 #### Main Entry Point

-- Loads and validates the directory configuration
+- Loads and validates the directory configuration constant
 - Checks that all directory entries have a valid access mode (`r`, `w`, or `rw`)
 - Validates which configured directories actually exist on the file system
-- Detects the operating system (Windows or macOS)
 - For each unique chat log file found across all directories:
   1. Reads the file from all existing directories with `r` or `rw` access
   2. Merges all versions in memory using the sort function